 Detector dogs Rosebud (on left) and Ismay (on right) with their handler Deb Tirmenstein, are trained to find aquatic invasive zebra and quagga mussels.
 They are veteran Montana watercraft inspectors with excellent search skills and winning personalities!

-- Worked full time at several check stations as boat inspectors
+- Worked at several check stations as boat inspectors, including stations in Glacier National Park, the Blackfeet Nation, and CSKT.

 Deb has years of experience in canine detection as a teacher, trainer, and handler, working with both terrestrial and aquatic invasive species, and in search and rescue.
 She has taught many classes in canine water search, both shoreline and boat work from Alaska to the Midwest.

 Although Deb has worked certified canines in many search and rescue profiles including trailing, area search, avalanche, cadaver search and more, a main focus has always been on canine water search.
-During the past 25 years in search and rescue, Deb and her canine partners have worked several hundred water searches from the Athabasca to Lake Mead.
-She has developed and published articles on novel methods of canine water search.
+During the past 25 years in search and rescue, Deb and her canine partners have worked several hundred water searches from the Athabasca River to Lake Mead.
+She has developed novel methods of canine water search.

 - Presented programs on canine water search to national audiences